stephane47/gadat-project/final-project.md

-Project proposal: Predicting the return of peer to peer loans
+Final Project: Predicting the return of peer to peer loans
 ======
 ------
 ## Project goals: